The Graffiti Abatement program removes graffiti from public property anywhere in the City of Austin.

 Who Removes Graffiti?

-The Austin Youth Development Program employs young adults ages 17-22 to come to your property and remove graffiti at no charge, under the supervision of City employees.
+The Austin Youth Development Program (AYD) employs young adults ages 17-22 to come to remove graffiti , under the supervision of City employees.
 The AYD program provides youth development services around personal development and employability skills for those who may have had limited opportunities and/or who are considered at risk, such as for not completing high school.
 The program's design includes educational and developmental activities within the year-long City work experience.

 Contact the program at 512-854-4591 to request presentations to neighborhood or community groups, to volunteer with the program, or to organize your own volunteer clean-ups.